connerkward/search_engine/README.md

 ~~~
 python terminal_interface.py "your query" "your second query"
 ~~~
-or use the web interface
+or use the web interface, which is faster because it keeps the index file open.
 ~~~
 python web_interface.py
 ~~~